bzoia/openhab2-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 ## Upgrade of the binding

 When upgrading the binding to a new version it's suggested also to remove OpenWebNet Things before uninstalling the old binding, and discover/configure them again after binding has been updated.

-`-----------------------------`
-## (That's is why I suggest in the instructions to create things again - this is not needed for things defined in .things file)
-## But good that it worked to you by setting again the bridge in things properties.
-I will add this hint in the binding README.
-`-----------------------------`
+Instead of removing things also re-setting the bridge in things properties should work.
+If things are defined using .things file, they do not need to be re-created.

 ### Upgrade - Marketplace installation